 |Hispanic or Latino||66|

-Americans aren’t the only ones with an interest in Automotive Engineering Tech.
+Students from other countries are interested in Automotive Engineering Tech, too.
 About 1.0% of those with this major are international students.

 How Much Do Automotive Engineering Technology Majors Make?

 Salaries According to BLS